Info graphic | View the original announcement of the project as a PDF

-What follows are some general guidelines for a quarantine journal but there are no particular rules to what to include.
+Only learning about this project now?
+Welcome aboard!
+Below are some general guidelines for a quarantine journal but there are no particular rules to what to include.
 If your kids are absolutely dying for something to do, encourage them to do their own version of a journal too!
 Get creative.
-Use this to help beat back boredom and preserve history!

 Quarantine journal guidelines: